Fanny DEBIL

 Career History

-- Ph.D. candidate in political science, “Environmental Health Planning,” University of Montpellier, co-supervised by William Genieys (CEPEL, UMR 5112) and Géraldine Pflieger (UNIGE, Geneva).
+- Ph.D. candidate in political science, “Environmental Health Planning,” University of Montpellier; co-advisors: William Genieys (CEPEL, UMR 5112) and Géraldine Pflieger (UNIGE, Geneva).

 This dissertation examines the long-term trajectory of national environmental health planning since the 1980s.
-It suggests that the visible and political formalization of environmental health in France stems from a gradual shift away from traditional environmental health stakeholders—primarily public health engineers—toward new generations of health and environmental actors who have access to diverse resources within the state apparatus.
-However, the *sustainability* of this formalization depends primarily on environmental actors, representing a shift in responsibility for the issue—a transfer not only of regulatory approaches but also of uncertainties.
+It suggests that the visible and political formalization of environmental health in France stems from a gradual shift away from the traditional pioneers of environmental health—namely, public health engineers—toward new generations of health and environmental actors who have access to diverse resources within the state apparatus.
+However, the *sustainability* of this formalization depends primarily on environmental actors, representing a shift in responsibility for the issue—which entails a transfer not only of regulatory approaches but also of uncertainties.

 Degrees

-- 2012: Master’s Degree in Research (Bilingual), Comparative Politics and Public Policy Analysis, with honors, University of Montpellier 1.
+- 2012: Master 2 in Research – Bilingual Program, Comparative Politics and Public Policy Analysis, with honors, University of Montpellier 1.

 - 2010, Professional Master’s Degree (Master 2), Specialization in Local Public Policy, with honors, Institute of Political Studies, Rennes.

-- 2005–2010: Interdisciplinary degree program, with a focus on sociology and political science, graduated with honors, Institut d’Etudes Politiques, Rennes.
+- 2005–2010: Interdisciplinary degree program, with a focus on sociology and political science, graduated with a “Assez Bien” grade, Institut d’Etudes Politiques, Rennes.

-- 2005: Bachelor’s degree in literature, summa cum laude, Lycée Notre-Dame du Mur, Morlaix.
+- 2005: Baccalaureate in Literature, with honors (Très Bien), Lycée Notre-Dame du Mur, Morlaix.

 Administrative responsibilities, research, and outreach